pippinbarr/cart253/topics/software/github-repository.md

 1. It may ask you to set up things like an email address etc., do this if you want to
 1. Go to `File > Clone Repository`
 1. Select the "GitHub.com" tab
-1. Under __Your Repositories__ select your `cc1` repository (the one you created for this course)
+1. Under __Your Repositories__ select your `cart253-2023` repository (the one you created for this course)
-1. Under __Local Path__ select a folder you want to save the repository (a folder) into on your computer (this could be your Desktop, it could be your Documents folder, it could be wherever you keep your other courses' materials, whatever suits you)
+1. Under __Local Path__ select a folder you want to save the repository (a folder) into on your computer
+    1. This could be your Desktop, it could be your Documents folder, it could be wherever you keep your other courses' materials, whatever suits you
+    1. By default GitHub Desktop will create a `GitHub` folder in your main `Documents` folder and your repository folder will be in there
 1. Click "Clone" and the repository will be __downloaded__ and it will also show up in your GitHub Desktop

 You're now ready to use GitHub Desktop and GitHub to save and synchronize all the projects you will end up creating for this course!
-As a simple rule, you should just keep all your work for the course in this `cc1` repository folder.
+As a simple rule, you should just keep all your work for the course in this `cart253-2023` repository folder.

 ## Summary

 We now have a GitHub account.
-We also have a __repository__ (like a special folder that keeps track of your work over time) that exists locally on __your computer__ (as a folder called `cc1` or similar) and also remotely on __GitHub.com__ (as a repository homepage called `cc1`).
+We also have a __repository__ (like a special folder that keeps track of your work over time) that exists locally on __your computer__ (as a folder called `cart253-2023` or similar) and also remotely on __GitHub.com__ (as a repository homepage called `cart253-2023`).
 By keeping these two instances of the repository in synch, we can avoid many, many problems and also share our work much more easily.
 Because we enabled GitHub Pages, we can also share our work with anyone via a URL.